Vardoge/synq-getting-started/README.md

  * Approved by a reviewer (is enforced)
 * PR should be "Squash and Merged" and the branch deleted.
 All commit history can be found in the PR for historical purposes ( [PR 6](https://github.com/SYNQfm/obaku/pull/6) )

+__exceptions__
+* PRs for documentation do not require an issue or tests.
+However, huge changes probably should be broken up into smaller chunks

 ![alt text](dev_cycle.png "Workflow")

+### Repositories

+[Obaku](https://github.com/SYNQfm/obaku) - Our main service, currently all the "microservices" are inside this one repo
+[Synq Web Assets](https://github.com/SYNQfm/synq-web-assets.git) - this is where our documentation, apis etc are hosted [Synq Website]() - This is a Wordpress site

 ### Values